XANi/goneric/README.md

 ### Async

 * `Async` - run function in background goroutine and return result as a channel. `func()T -> chan T`
-* `AsyncV` - run functions in background goroutine and return result as a channel, then close it. `funcList... -> chan T`
+* `AsyncV` - run functions in background goroutines and return results as a channel, then close it. `funcList... -> chan T`
-* `AsyncVUnpanic` - run function in background goroutine and return result as a channel, then close it, ignoring every panic. `funcList... -> chan T`
+* `AsyncVUnpanic` - run functions in background goroutines and return results as a channel, then close it, ignoring every panic. `funcList... -> chan T`
-* `AsyncPipe` - run function in background, taking and returning values to pipe.
+* `AsyncPipe` - run function in background, taking single value from input channel and returning result to output channel.
 Designed to be chained. `(in chan T1,  func(T1)T2) -> chan T2`
 * `AsyncOut` - as `AsyncPipe` but takes output channel as argument .`(in chan T1, func(T1)T2, chan T2)`
 * `AsyncIn` - converts value into channel with that value. `T -> chan T`

 ### (Re)Try

-* `Retry` - retry function X times
+* `Retry` - run function until it succeeds, up to X calls total
 * `RetryAfter` - retry with timeout, minimal, and maximal interval between retries.
 * `Try` - tries each function in slice till first success